mumblez/cx/README.md

 3. create your various configurations, e.g. for different environments, instances, projects, dbs, etc.. name then anything you want, except 'config' (that will be the symlink to the desired configuration)

-4. run `cx setup`, this will create symlinks for each shim in a directory in your PATH, e.g.
+4. run `cx enable <your shim name>`, this will create a symlink for your shim and be accessible in your PATH
-`$CX_BIN_DIR` (ensure this directory is in your PATH, ideally at the beginning!)

-## How to change your program's configuration
+## How to change your shims configuration

 ```sh
 cx <program> <config>